Swiss-Polar-Institute/data-management-guidance/documentation/sample_collection.md

 ### Duplicate samples ###

 In some experiments, more than one sample will be taken at the same time and under the same conditions in order to corroborate results.
 These samples may be known as "duplicates" (or "triplicates" in the case of three, and so on).
-It is important to be able to distinguish between these samples even though they may be considered as the same thing.
+It is important to be able to distinguish between these samples.

 ### Further considerations ###

 * The space that you have on your sample container.
 * You might be able to label containers before sample collection - be very aware of mistakes that can be made if for some reason you need to put a sample in the "wrong" or a "wrongly labelled" container.

-### Example numbering ###

-Let's consider a set of seawater samples collected on different dates and from different depths during a research cruise.
+* Some groups may use a barcoding system to record and label samples.
+There are various costs associated with setting up and maintaining such a system, but it may be worth consideration and the investment if you are going to be collecting thousands of samples (Copp et al., 2014).

 ## Labelling ##